 Tummy (abdominal) pain

 You may have some bloating or pain in your tummy (abdomen) after the test.
 This is due to the carbon dioxide or air put into the bowel.
-This should go away after a few hours.
+This should go away shortly afterwards.

 Tear in your bowel

 The medicine used to relax your bowel wall might cause temporary blurred vision.
 You shouldn't drive for an hour or so or until your vision has returned to normal.
 Tell your radiographer if you have glaucoma or heart problems before you have medicine to relax your bowels.